VarshaSahu-04/magpie-developer-challenge/README.md

 Result is created in `output.json`.

 ### Notes as per bellow instaructions
-* I have de-dupe data.
-Client will not see the same product twice, even if it’s listed twice on the website.
-Product is diffrentiated by title,price,color,capacity.
+* De-duplication: Ensured that the client does not see the same product multiple times, even if it’s listed more than once on the website.
+Products are differentiated by title, price, color, and capacity.
-* All product variants are captured.
-Each colour variant is treated as a separate product.
+* Variant Capture: All product variants are captured, with each color variant treated as a separate product.
-* Device capacity is captured in MB for all products (not GB)
+* Capacity in MB: Device capacity is recorded in megabytes (MB) for all products.
-* The final output is an array of products, outputted to `output.json`
+* Pagination: The scraper handles pagination to capture all product pages.
-* Pagination is also considered!
+* Testing: Utilized PHPUnit to run test cases, ensuring the reliability of the code

 ### Requirements